-- 1. Select the Intermodule button (or from the Window menu, select System and Intermodule). - 2.
-In the Intermodule window, select the icon of the instrument to be armed, and choose the instrument that will arm it.
+- 1. Select the Intermodule button (or from the Window menu pick, select System and Intermodule). - 2.
+In the Intermodule window, select the desired instrument icon and arm it from the $Group\ Run$. - 3.
+Select the next instrument icon and arm it from the first instrument.

-When the logic analyzer waits for the arm signal
+When the logic analyzer waits for the arm signal (timing or 200 Mb/s state only)

 - 1. In the Trigger tab's Trigger Sequence area, select the sequence level that should wait for the other analyzer's trigger. - 2.
-In the Trigger Functions subtab, select the Wait for arm in trigger function and select either the Replace or Insert before button.
+In the Trigger Functions subtab, select the Wait for arm in trigger function; then, select either the Replace or Insert before button.